3 Ways to Futureproof School Networks

-Last year, the Cambridge International Global Education Census discovered that 74% of U.S. K-12 students are now using smartphones as educational aids inside classrooms – in addition to tablets and laptops already in use in many schools.
+In 2018, the Cambridge International Global Education Census discovered that 74% of U.S. K-12 students are now using smartphones as educational aids inside classrooms – in addition to tablets and laptops already in use in many schools.
 Lesson plans are accessible in the cloud, homework is submitted through online portals and standardized testing is being completed on connected computers.

 Georgia’s seventh-largest school district, Forsyth County Schools, is experiencing first-hand how technology is changing learning.
 Since 2001, the district’s student population has grown by 170%.
 Twenty-three additional schools have been built in the last two decades, bringing the district’s total to 39.
 Along with this growth also came more devices and technology.

 After seeing how quickly things were shifting, the district knew it needed to rework its school network to not only support the devices and learning styles of today, but also to plan ahead for future initiatives.